mrspecht/mrspecht/README.md

 ## About me

-Hello world.
+Hello, world.
 I'm Andre Specht, a full-stack developer and IT instructor based in Winnipeg, Canada.
 I'm a passionate developer focused on crafting beautiful and functional websites.
 I also love teaching and helping others to create for the web.
 My programming experience includes JavaScript, Node, TypeScript, React,